Tea During The Tang Dynasty

 Lu Yu and The Classic of Tea

 During the heyday of Tang Dynasty, Lu Yu grew up in a temple with a tea-loving adopter.
-He learned to cook and wrote the famous book on tea-The Classic of Tea (Cha Jing).
+Eventually he travelled through all tea regions and met many tea masters of his time.
+All the knowledge and experience he gained, eventually let to his life’s work known as the: The Classic of Tea (Cha Jing).

 The book showed the whole tea-drinking procedure and methods.
 It also listed 28 tea utensils and 8 growing regions of tea at its time.
 It marked the birth of Chinese tea ceremony and set a model for the development of tea culture in later ages.
 With his contribution, Lu Yu deserved the name “Tea Saint”.